 After breakfast at your hotel in Yangon, catch the flight to Heho and transfer to Pindaya by car.
 There you will visit the Pindaya Caves - a unique site housing thousands of Buddha images placed there by pilgrims over the last centuries.
 Afterwards, head to the traditional umbrella and paper making home cottages.

-After breakfast, you will be transferred to Kalaw, a fromer British hill station.
+We provide a morning transfer to Kalaw, a fromer British hill station.
 The day is at your leisure.
 Join an optional soft trekking tour or visit the Green Hill Valley Elephant Camp, an elephant sanctuary which adopts ethical and sustainable standards for its animals.
 Further places worth to see around Kalaw are Thein Taung Pagoda, Aung Chan Tha Pagoda, Su Taung Pyae Pagoda and the King Church.

 Today you will pass by the western shore of the Inle-Lake and visit the Indein Pagoda complex, where hundreds of impressive stupas are slowly being reclaimed by nature.
 Further, visit Mine Thaik village and its floating market, where lots of local products are sold.